 - Try the activities in our Coding with mBot: Self-Driving Vehicles module to teach coding to students from elementary to high school

 Programmable robots, such as mBot and Ranger from Makeblock®, are a great, hands-on way to introduce coding to students because robots take abstract code from the screen and translate it into actions in the real world.
-The newest member of the Makeblock family of robots is Codey Rocky and Activities, perfect for elementary- and middle-school students who are new to coding.
+The newest member of the Makeblock family of robots is Codey Rocky, perfect for elementary- and middle-school students who are new to coding.
 Codey Rocky is actually two electronic modules: Codey, a detachable controller that includes 10 sensors and an LED matrix, and Rocky, a mobile base that can carry Codey across the classroom.
 Codey Rocky does not require any construction and can be programmed through a free app on computers, tablets, or smartphones.

 If you’ve been tasked with leading an after-school robotics club, are thinking about incorporating some coding into your science class, or even been asked to teach computer science, see what Vernier has to offer.